Charles is knowledgeable about trees in the London borough of Ealing.

-Alternatively, if you are not sure but are employing the services of a tree surgeon they will find out for you and if needs be they will complete the planning application for you too.
+Alternatively, if you are not sure but are employing the services of a tree surgeon, they will find out for you, and if need be, they will complete the planning application for you too.
 Tree surgeons are well versed in the sort of work that can be carried out to protected trees and by how much a tree can be reduced.
 Therefore, they're completing the application form for you will generally result in a more favorable outcome.

 People carrying out permitted development to their property where there are trees with preservation orders on them may also need permission before starting the development if the work may cause those protected trees to have their roots or branches severed.